• Skip to primary navigation

 There are various phytochemicals present in this fruit that work best in eliminating toxins from your body through urination.
 It also stimulates bile secretion and liver function.
 Grapes also decrease the risk of several diseases, including obesity, heart disease, diabetes, Alzheimer’s disease and eye disorders (16, 17, 18, 19, 20).

-The fiber present in the seeds and skin of grapes has detoxifying effect making it useful in losing weight.
+The fiber present in the seeds and skin of grapes has a detoxifying effect making it useful in losing weight.

 10. Ginger

 Ginger is commonly used in many detox programs because of its powerful cleansing effect.
-It’s also a good diuretic as it helps in getting rid any retained fluid in your body.
+It’s also a good diuretic as it helps in getting rid of any retained fluid in your body.
 You can enjoy the diuretic effect of ginger by adding it to your meal or the water you drink (21).

 11. Beets